Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 6. Cupcake Business

 The great cupcake boom is here!
 Cupcakeries, or bakeries that specialize in cupcakes, are popping up on every major shopping artery, while reality shows like Cupcake Wars draw massive viewership numbers.
-The $43 billion global cake industry is expected to see steady growth through 2027, which means now is the perfect time to get in the kitchen and start whipping up your next batch.
+The global cupcake mixes market is estimated to exhibit a CAGR of 4.70% during the period of 2021-2028 and would stand tall by $0.34 billion by the year 2028.

 If you have legit baking skills, you could start your own cupcake business and ride this wave to success while bringing smiles to countless faces.
 There will be a good deal of work involved.
 You’ll need to decide which sort of cupcakes to make, though at the start it might be best to specialize in the cupcakes you make best and then expand the choices as you grow.
 The next stop will be renting out an appealing shop space, or a commercial kitchen, if you decide to sell online rather than direct.
 Finally, be sure to get all necessary licenses and permits, as the last thing you want is for your food business to be shut down just as starting to draw the cupcake crowds.